The Three Hundred Project: dissecting the fundamental plane of galaxy clusters up to $z=1$

-In this paper, we present a systematic study of the fundamental plane for a ten times larger sample of simulated cluster-scale halos modelled with full-physics hydrodynamical re-simulations by \three\ \citep{Cui2018}, focusing specifically on the redshift evolution of the plane, the dependence on the dynamical state of halos, and the stability of the plane against different temperature definitions.
+The CFP has been proposed to describe the connection between the thermodynamic history of the intracluster gas and the evolution of the internal structure of dark-matter halos \citep{Fujita2018a}.
+With this framework in mind it is clear that studying the CFP as a function of redshift provides an important clue for improving our understanding of how galaxy clusters form and evolve through mergers and accretion.
+The pioneering works of \citet{Fujita2018a,Fujita2018b}, however, did not study in detail to what extent the CFP parameters and scatter depend on the cluster redshift, the dynamical state of clusters, the definition of the gas temperature, and the gas physics and feedback processes implemented in the code.
+In this paper, we supply this deficiency and present a systematic study of this fundamental plane using a sample of $\sim 250$ simulated cluster-scale halos \citep[ten times larger than that of\ ][]{Fujita2018a,Fujita2018b} modelled with full-physics hydrodynamical re-simulations by \three\ \citep{Cui2018}, focusing specifically on the redshift evolution of the plane, the dependence on the dynamical state of halos, and the stability of the plane against different temperature definitions.